 The fascination for the micro-scale, together with a holistic vision of the world as a thoroughly linked macro-organism, are some of the studio’s main focuses, allowing for investigating the interconnection between human and non-human agents, within the relational complexity of the dynamic ecosystem we all belong to.

 Working at the junction of design and biotech, Officina Corpuscoli has been one of the early pioneers committed to studying and to developing mycelium-based technologies, for the design and production of natural biomaterials and products for multiple applications.

 Within such context, the studio strives for revealing unorthodox relationships among existing paradigms.
-By distilling research and analysis and tangibly materialising relevant facts, Officina Corpuscoli’s s goal is to create projects and conditions that allow for a resonant critical experience, by the synthesis of ideas through design.
+By distilling research and analysis and tangibly materialising relevant facts, Officina Corpuscoli creates projects and conditions that allow for resonant critical experiences, by the synthesis of ideas and of research, through design.